-Since 2016, several Master Price Agreements (MPAs) have been developed to streamline procurement processes for state agencies and other public entities.
+Since 2016, several Master Price Agreements (MPAs) have been developed to streamline procurement for state agencies and other public entities who wish to follow state procurement law.
 An MPA is a list of pre-qualified vendors from whom a procurer may solicit quotes.
 This purchasing mechanism expedites decarbonization by clearly defining proposal requisition processes and providing access to a pool of prequalified energy services vendors.
 MPA 508 includes vendors to develop and install turnkey energy efficiency projects.
 MPA 509 includes vendors to develop and install electric vehicle charging stations.
-MPA 553/CR 44 includes firms that can provide turnkey solar installation and maintenance services for public entities.
+MPA 553/CR 4445 includes firms that can provide turnkey solar installation and maintenance services for public entities.